elcorto/imagecluster/README.rst

 beaches, then the system won't recognize that certain images belong together because they were taken on the same trip, for instance.
 All tent images will be in one cluster, and so will all beaches images.
-This is probably b/c in this case, the human classification of the image happens by looking at the background.
+This is probably b/c in this case, the human classification of the image works by looking at the background.
 A tent in the center of the image will always look the same, but it is the background which makes humans distinguish the context.
 The problem is:
 VGG16 and all the other popular networks have been trained on ridiculously